Can I Go To Rehab With My Significant Other?

 What You Need To Know Before Heading To Addiction Treatment As A Couple

-Codependent relationships can be a significant barrier to effective substance abuse treatment.
+Codependent relationships can be a significant barrier to effective substance use disorder treatment.
 Addicted individuals may find that their recovery process is inhibited by attending a rehab program alongside a loved one who also suffers from addiction.

-Finding a specialized substance abuse treatment center that allows an individual to focus on their own recovery is one of the most important steps to take when beginning treatment.
+Finding a specialized addiction treatment center that allows an individual to focus on their own recovery is one of the most important steps to take when beginning treatment.

 It may be more beneficial for someone suffering from addiction to attend a rehab program on their own that treats their unique needs.
 For example, it may be safer and more productive for an addicted person to enroll in a rehab center that is men-only or women-only.